 With 13 stores in western Canada, Wholesale Sports is a multi–channel retailer dedicated to the sportsmen and women who have a passion for hunting, camping and fishing and a love of the great outdoors.
 Wholesale Sports is the best place to purchase quality gear, get expert advice and share the obsession of being in the woods, on the water or on the trail.

 The project was delivered in January 2015, 8-months after the Discovery Phase.
-Thinkwrap used the hybris Accelerator for B2C with Product Content Management (PCM), Web Content Management (WCMS), Commerce Search and the Customer Service Module.
+Pivotree used the hybris Accelerator for B2C with Product Content Management (PCM), Web Content Management (WCMS), Commerce Search and the Customer Service Module.

-Thinkwrap managed back-end integrations to the hybris Commerce platform using SAP Process Integration (PI) to the following components:
+Pivotree managed back-end integrations to the hybris Commerce platform using SAP Process Integration (PI) to the following components:

 • Tomax (ERP, POS)